ahmadabdelbary2001/PowerLetter-for-Puzzles/README.md

 - **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
 - **Vite**: A fast build tool that provides a lightning-fast development experience.
 - **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
+- **i18next**: Internationalization framework for multi-language support.
+- **Zustand**: State management for game modes and settings.
 - **gh-pages**: A tool to publish content to GitHub Pages.

 ## Getting Started